 Counseling Services offers a wide range of short-term educational and psychological counseling services for full-time Nebraska Wesleyan University traditional program students.
 Some common reasons for visiting with a counselor include depression, anxiety, homesickness, family concerns, stress, time management, relationship issues, sexuality, assertiveness, eating and body image concerns, trauma, alcohol and drug issues, grief, and advice about helping a friend.

-All currently registered full-time NWU students are eligible for on-campus counseling services.
+Currently registered, full-time students in the traditional undergraduate program are eligible for on-campus counseling services.

 Mental Health Screening

 It can be hard to ask questions about your mental well-being.
 That’s why Nebraska Wesleyan University offers a free, anonymous mental health screening tool.

 Take a few minutes to complete a short online survey.
 The results may help you decide whether to pursue personal counseling.